wanglab-broad/mCNS-atlas/racRNA_analysis/README.md

 ### RNA barcode analysis

+We labeled an adeno-associated virus capsid variant AAV.PHP.eB with barcode sequences.
+The barcode is expressed from the AAV genome in the circular RNA form using a previously reported 'racRNA' scaffold (DOI: 10.1038/s41587-019-0090-6).
+We refer AAV.PHP.eB circular RNA barcodes as 'racRNA' hereafter.

 Inputs:
 - racRNA spot data and mRNA spot data (with cell labels)
 - `pd_tissue.csv` file containing Rank4/5/Tissue annotations for each cell